menschee/tonscanplus/README.md

 - Filter transactions by its type

+# Features

+- TOP 1000 addresses do not update in real-time

+- NFT Royalty addresses were parsed manually

 # How to contribute

 Please, open [a pull request](https://github.com/menschee/tonscanplus/pulls) if you want to add some addresses to `data.json` file.
 Don't forget to use .json syntax as well as **give the reason why you contribute this address**.